ivm25/Answering-Business-questions-using-SQL/README.md

 ![image](https://user-images.githubusercontent.com/44321100/170893970-749fa676-ce3f-409e-8e8f-e00a5d779c2b.png)

-2. Source of Data
+2. *Source of Data*

 https://github.com/lerocha/chinook-database/tree/master/ChinookDatabase/DataSources

-3. Future Work:
+3. *Future Work*:
 ***
 *It will be good to answer the questions below using custom queries*

-1. Which artist is used in the most playlists?
+a.
+Which artist is used in the most playlists?

-2. How many tracks have been purchased vs not purchased?
+b.
+How many tracks have been purchased vs not purchased?

-3. Is the range of tracks in the store reflective of their sales popularity?
+c.
+Is the range of tracks in the store reflective of their sales popularity?

-4. Do protected vs non-protected media types have an effect on popularity?
+d.
+Do protected vs non-protected media types have an effect on popularity?

+4. *Files and descriptions in the repository*
+***

+a. *.ipynb file* : Jupyter file that forms the main analysis file.
+Comprises of all the *SQL* queries.
+b. *.sql files* : Individual .sql files that can run independently, with an absolute path to the chinook.sqlite database
+c. *.sqlite database*: Chinook database (sqlite) that is being analysed in this project.
+d. *.pbix file* : Power BI file that has a connection to the attached database and also consists of the key charts.
+To make it work, install the sqlite ODBC driver, using this link: http://www.ch-werner.de/sqliteodbc/
+e. *ERD png*: Generated using dBeaver community edition.